 As McGill’s central career service, we assist students from all faculties, schools and departments at all levels from undergraduates to postdocs.
-Continuing Studies students, as well as recent alumni are also eligible to opt in to our services.
+Recent alumni are also eligible to opt in to our services.
 CaPS is distinctive among McGill services in that we support student success both throughout their time at McGill and during the critical graduation transition to work/further education.

 We collaborate with faculty, staff & units across campus, and have ongoing partnerships with employers and community organizations.
 Our highly trained and experienced staff are actively involved in a wide variety of provincial, national and international professional associations, regularly presenting at conferences and events.